netfocusinc/argh/README.md

 # Argh

-Parse PHP command line arguments with ease so you can focus on your CLI application.
+Interpret PHP command line arguments with ease so you can focus on your CLI application.

-Detailed information and usage examples are available at [Argh PHP Command Line Parser](https://www.netfocusinc.com/argh)
+Detailed information and usage examples are available at [Argh!
+Argument Helper for PHP CLI](https://www.netfocusinc.com/argh)

 # ALPHA RELEASE